The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Results

-These traditional metric values would conventionally be interpreted as successful multi-agent coordination.
+The non-monotonic profile of Relative Change across $n$ (worst near $n=5$) reflects two opposing forces: coordination difficulty grows with $n$, while the chance floor itself collapses (Section~\ref{sec:random_baselines}), mechanically compressing relative gaps at large $n$.

+Meanwhile, traditional metrics mask this failure at precisely the experiments where coordination is worst.
+The maximum contrast among primary metrics occurs at 5 agents (AALT Relative Change $= -78.8\%$) and 3 agents (EALT Coordination Score $= -75.0\%$).
+In these same configurations traditional metrics still look benign: at $n=5$ Reward Fairness is $0.962$ and TT Fairness $0.984$, while at $n=3$ the win-count Fairness reaches $0.992$ (Supplementary Table~S1), values that would conventionally be interpreted as near-perfect coordination.
 Our ALT metrics reveal the opposite: Q-learning agents have learned policies that are \textit{actively worse} than random action selection for achieving turn-taking coordination in this setting.